 Creating content takes time – and if you want to be a valuable piece of content, you need to put in both time and effort.
 It’s not as simple as throwing words together into sentences to tell a story and calling it a blog post.
 For the content to have value to your audience, it must tell them something they want to or need to know, but for the content to have value to you, it needs to have SEO value or benefit to the search engines, too.

 If it doesn’t rank, people will have a hard time finding it.
-And you want each piece of content you produce to leave a trial around the web so becomes easier for potential customers to find you.
+And you want each piece of content you produce to leave a trail around the web so becomes more accessible for potential customers to find you.

 Read this post to learn how Google determines the value of your content, and how going through each of these steps adds more SEO value to each piece of content you create.

 How Google Determines Content Value

 Though the algorithm changes constantly, there are a couple of human aspects that impact how your content shows up in the search results.

 These are people who manually check search results against quality rating guidelines.

 Google looks at user behavior – like how long people are spending on pages on your website – to determine quality and usefulness.